 But it won’t be Hill, who was a McDonald’s All-American before signing with Ohio State, where she leads the Big Ten Conference in scoring in her junior season, that Wagner will be chasing.
 It will be the opposing point guard she faces tonight in the Class AA state tournament opener.

 Braham’s Rebekah Dahlman has already put together the greatest offensive season in state history after averaging 36 points per game and scoring a record 1,065 heading into the state tournament.
 Braham opens the tournament, where it looks to defend its state championship, at 6 p.m. tonight at the Target Center against NRHEG.
 Dahlman is just 23 points shy of breaking Hill’s career scoring record … as a junior.

-With an unthinkable 5,000 career points considered a possibility, Dahlman could one day make a strong case as the greatest girls’ basketball player in state history.
+With an unthinkable 5,000 career points considered a possibility, Dahlman will one day make a strong case as the greatest girls’ basketball player in state history.

 The St. Paul Pioneer Press reported that Dahlman has 19 Division I scholarship offers, though Braham’s coach, Tim Malone, said it’s closer to 30.
 That comes as no surprise as she’s ranked by ESPN as the 24th best recruit in the nation in the Class of 2013 and the state’s top player.

-With two of the top scorers in state history squaring off, tonight’s matchup between No. 2 NRHEG and No. 3 Braham is March madness at its best.
-If you can’t make it to the Target Center, follow along on Twitter at twitter.com/adyrdal_tribune.
+With two of the top scorers in state history squaring off, tonight’s matchup between No. 2 NRHEG and No. 3 Braham is march madness at its best.
+If you can’t go, follow along on Twitter at twitter.com/adyrdal_tribune.

 Tribune Sports Editor Andrew Dyrdal’s column appears weekly.